gargmegham/Waxpeer/README.md

 # Code Sharing

-- Remove schema.prisma file before sharing code with others
+- Remove url from schema.prisma file before sharing code with others

 # How to use